satyapravin/asymmetric_lp/docs/install_dependencies.md

 2. Ensure you have the development headers installed (usually `-dev` or `-devel` packages)
 3. Verify CMake can find the packages with `pkg-config --list-all`
 4. Check the build logs for specific missing dependencies

-The Docker setup is guaranteed to work and includes all dependencies pre-installed.